The Complete Guide to B2B Newsletter Success

 Primary metrics:

-- Launch announcement open rate: Compare to baseline
+• Launch announcement open rate vs. baseline

-- Click-through on launch CTAs
+• Click-through on launch CTAs

-- Product sign-ups/trials attributed to newsletter
+• Product sign-ups/trials attributed to newsletter

 What to tell leadership: “Our product launch newsletter reached 18,000 subscribers with a 28% open rate.
 We saw 340 trial sign-ups within 48 hours, representing 22% of all launch week trials.
 Customers who engaged with the newsletter activated the new feature at 2x the rate of those who learned about it elsewhere.”